runlikeforrestgump/emacs/README.md

 The most important things to know first are knowing how to quit, cancel, undo, close, and get help, and before you can know that, you need to know how to invoke commands in Emacs.

+To invoke a command in Emacs:
+1. You can use a key sequence (aka keyboard shortcut, key binding, or key for short).
+2. Or you can call the command by name.

+## Invoking Commands by Key Sequence

+Keys are not commands.
+Keys are bound to commands.
+Commands are Emacs Lisp (Elisp) functions.

+Simple (printable) characters and control (non-printable) characters, as well as certain non-keyboard inputs such as mouse clicks, are collectively referred to as input events.
+Some Emacs commands are invoked by just one input event; other commands take two or more input events to invoke.
+A key sequence is a sequence of one or more input events that is meaningful as a unit.
+If a key sequence invokes a command, it's called a complete key.
+If a key sequence isn't long enough to invoke a command, it's called a prefix key.
+Every key sequence is either a complete key or a prefix key.
+Prefix keys are combined to form a complete key.

+A character is self-inserting if typing that character inserts that character in the buffer.
+Ordinary printing and whitespace characters are normally self-inserting, except when they're redefined by a major mode.
+Note that typing a self-inserting character actually invokes an Emacs command called <code>self-insert-command</code>.

+A character is electric if in addition to being self-inserting, it also does something else.

+C = Control = Ctrl = Ctl<br>
+M = Meta = Alt<br>
+S = Shift<br>
+&lt;RET&gt; = Enter or Return<br>
+&lt;SPC&gt; = Space<br>
+&lt;DEL&gt; = Backspace<br>
+&lt;DELETE&gt; = Delete<br>
+&lt;LEFT&gt; = left arrow<br>
+&lt;RIGHT&gt; = right arrow<br>
+&lt;UP&gt; = up arrow<br>
+&lt;DOWN&gt; = down arrow

+Ctrl, Alt, and Shift are modifiers. <code>&lt;ESC&gt; is a character, not a modifier.

+<code>C-&lt;character&gt;</code> means hold the Ctrl key and then press &lt;character&gt;.

+<code>C-&lt;character1&gt; C-&lt;character2&gt;</code> means hold the Ctrl key and then press &lt;character1&gt; and then &lt;character2&gt; (<code>C-&lt;character1&gt;&lt;character2&gt;</code>); or hold the Ctrl key, press &lt;character1&gt;, release both keys, and then hold the Ctrl key and press &lt;character2&gt;.

+<code>C-&lt;character1&gt; &lt;character2&gt;</code> means hold the Ctrl key, press &lt;character1&gt;, release both keys, and then press &lt;character2&gt;.

+<code>M-&lt;character&gt;</code> means hold the Alt key and then press &lt;character&gt;.

+<code>M-&lt;character1&gt; M-&lt;character2&gt;</code> means hold the Alt key and then press &lt;character1&gt; and then &lt;character2&gt; (<code>M-&lt;character1&gt;&lt;character2&gt;</code>); or hold the Alt key, press &lt;character1&gt;, release both keys, and then hold the Alt key and press &lt;character2&gt;.

+<code>M-&lt;character1&gt; &lt;character2&gt;</code> means hold the Alt key, press &lt;character1&gt;, release both keys, and then press &lt;character2&gt;.

+If <code>C-</code> and <code>M-</code> are both used, it doesn't matter which modifier you hold first: <code>C-M-&lt;character&gt;</code> is the same thing as <code>M-C-&lt;character&gt;</code>.

+Wherever you see Alt (i.e., M), you can use &lt;ESC&gt; instead.
+In that case, press &lt;ESC&gt;, but don't hold it.

+## Invoking Commands by Name

+## Useful Commands to Memorise

 <dl>
   <dt><dfn>
 C-x C-x<br>